-Client-side single-signon script.
+Client-side single sign-on (SSO) script.

 Triggers of type auth-check-sso fire when standard users run the p4 login command.

-Two scripts are run: a client-side script is run on the user's workstation, and its output is passed (in plaintext) to the Helix Core server, where the server-side script runs.
+Two scripts are run: a client-side script is run on the user's workstation, and its output is passed (in plaintext) to the Helix Server, where the server-side script runs.